GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-103/index.md

 Imagine the browser requests a page, but the server requires a few hundred milliseconds to generate it.
 Until the browser starts to receive the page, it just sits there and waits.
-But, if the server knows the page will always need a certain set of sub-resources, for example, a CSS file, some JavaScript, and a few images, it can immediately respond with the new HTTP 103 Early Hints status code, and ask the browser to preload those sub-resources.
+But, if the server knows the page will always need a certain set of subresources, for example, a CSS file, some JavaScript, and a few images, it can immediately respond with the new HTTP 103 Early Hints status code, and ask the browser to preload those subresources.

 Then, once the server has generated the page, it can send it with the normal HTTP 200 response.
 As the page comes in, the browser has already started